variantstudios/wisdomwaysacupuncture.com/_posts/2018-08-05-lyme-disease-is-it-really-as-scary-as-we-think-not-from-where-im-standing.md

 We started her on herbs at week 3.
 One week after being on the herbs, she noticed a dramatic shift in her energy, to the point that she said she was feeling like herself again for large chunks of the day.
 By 3 weeks into the herbs, she hadn’t had any Lyme symptoms for a week.

-We kept her on herbs for another couple months to consolidate the treatment, but she felt completely normal that entire time.&nbsp;
+We kept her on herbs for another couple months to consolidate the treatment, but she felt completely normal that entire time.

 So to summarize, after being debilitated for 4 months with barely any improvement in symptoms; she felt noticeably better after only a couple acupuncture treatments, with stabilized improvement at week 3.
-Once we got the herbs into the mix it only took 1 week to start feeling “normal” again, and finally 3 weeks into the herbs she felt no signs of the illness. &nbsp;
+Once we got the herbs into the mix it only took 1 week to start feeling “normal” again, and finally 3 weeks into the herbs she felt no signs of the illness.

 ## Not all Lyme treatment is this quick